mstavro/DPMIR/README.md

 jamovi analyses are also viewable in R syntax mode.
 The syntax from jamovi is included in the main replication script.

 ### License Information
-Replication files are provided under a GNU General Public License v3.0.
+Replication files are provided under a GNU General Public License v3.0 (out of caution for any copyleft licensing contained in packages used).
 This work can be freely shared and modified; any publications of modifications to replication should be done under a GNU GPL v3.0 license.